Weird and wonderful Tasmania

 Tunnel Hill Mushrooms

-Dine in a railway tunnel with Off the table.
-This Tasmanian-based company works with local producers to offer delicious experiences that showcase our island offerings.
-Their latest experience is in partnership with Tunnel Hill Mushrooms.
 Learn how oyster mushrooms are grown and stored as you walk through a dark and misty re-purposed train tunnel on a railway line that ran from Bellerive to Sorell between 1892-1926.
 Producer Dean Smith farms three types of oyster mushrooms in this space, which he bought in 2000.
 The tunnel is the ideal environment due to its relatively stable year-round temperature and low light.
-Tunnel Hill Mushrooms supply to some of Hobart’s top restaurants, including The Glasshouse and Franklin.
-This experience is combined with a tasting plate prepared by David Ball, Executive Chef at The Glasshouse.
-Alternatively, an exclusive series of long table lunches in the train tunnel will be released soon.
+Tunnel Hill Mushrooms supplies to some of Hobart’s top restaurants, including The Glasshouse and Franklin.
+It is looking to introduce a series of events in 2020, so stay tuned.

 Bruny Island Quarantine Station